commercialhaskell/stack/stack.yaml.md

 ### install-ghc

 Whether or not to automatically install GHC when necessary.
-Default is false, which means stack will prompt you to run `stack setup` as needed.
+Default is `false`, which means stack will prompt you to run `stack setup` as needed.

 ### skip-ghc-check

 Should we skip the check to confirm that your system GHC version (on the PATH) matches what your project expects?
-Default is false.
+Default is `false`.

 ### require-stack-version